ros-infrastructure/robots.ros.org/_posts/2021-08-11-husarion-panther.md

 title: Panther
 date: 2021-08-11
 description:
-icon: /assets/img/robots/rosbot-2.0-pro/rosbot2pro_icon.jpg
+icon: /assets/img/robots/husarion-panther/panther_icon.jpg
-image: /assets/img/robots/rosbot-2.0-pro/rosbot2pro.jpg
+image: /assets/img/robots/husarion-panther/panther_1.jpg
-introduction: ROSbot 2.0 is a successor of ROSbot - an autonomous, open source robot platform - now with a RGBD camera and improved design.
-It can be used as a learning platform for ROS as well as a base for a variety of robotic applications.
+introduction: Panther is an industrial grade, professional UGV designed with outdoor environment in mind.
+It is an autonomous, open source robot platform running on ROS (Robot Operating System).
+Depending on the use-case it can be equipped with a LIDAR, RGB-D camera, robotic arm and other hardware.
+It can be used in a variety of applications such as agriculture, logistics, rescue, inspection and more.
 main-class: 'ground'
 color: '#EF0A15'
 tags: